 If you are receiving a dental implant at the same time as sinus grafting, Dr. Puterman will place the implant in a way that offers an attractive, lasting, and comfortable outcome.
 His goal is to create a result that looks so much like one of your original teeth that your dentist will have a difficult time spotting it in your mouth.
 His advanced training and years of practice contribute to this type of outcome.
 Along with sinus grafting, the techniques Dr. Puterman utilizes will restore your smile with a functional and natural-looking tooth.

 If you have a missing or damaged tooth, visit Dr. Puterman to learn about dental implants and related treatments, such as sinus grafting.
-Bethesda and Washington, DC patients can schedule an appointment online or by phone at (301) 652-0939.
+Patients can schedule an appointment online or by phone at (301) 652-0939.